hydr0nium/security_reference/README.md

 - stegsolve | Similar to stegextract, extract hidden information in images
 - stegoveritas | Tool for stego does a lot
 - binwalk | Extracting Files in another File
+- [Aperi Solve](https://www.aperisolve.com/) | Website that does A TON of stego stuff

 ## Misc
 - [imgclip](https://github.com/hydr0nium/ctf_reference/blob/main/misc/imgclip.md) | Extracts text from image